 Reprints are not free and should be requested in a reprint request form that will be sent with the acceptance letter.

-Type the manuscript following the instructions mentioned below under ‘Preparation of manuscript’ and submit it online through the web-site (http://www.journalonweb.com).
+Type the manuscript following the instructions mentioned below under ‘Preparation of manuscript’ and submit it online through the web-site (https://review.jow.medknow.com/ijd).
 This saves on time and cost for authors as well as for the journal.
 Authors can subsequently track the progress of a manuscript through the editorial process on the web-site.
-Figures and photographs must be submitted online simultaneously after scanning as jpeg files of a size less than 100 KB each.
-The copyright form, covering letter and other documents mentioned in Appendix I below should be sent to the Editorial office within 15 days of the online submission along with prints/projections slides of the photos.
-For digital photographs, send the original digital camera files of resolution not less than 1200 x 2400 pixels (preferably of the tiff type) on a CD.
+High resolution Figures and photographs must be submitted online as jpeg/tiff file format.

 Preparation of manuscript